If You Constantly Feel Burned Out and Unhappy, You May Have High-Functioning Depression

 “This person tends to have lost their mojo for life,” Perpetua Neo, DClinPsy, MPhil, executive coach and psychologist, told POPSUGAR.
 Someone with high-functioning depression may no longer have goals, enjoy their life, hobbies, friendships, or feel motivated to do anything, she explained.
 Other signs of high-functioning depression are the desire to sleep a lot, the inability to sleep, ruminating on the past, and feeling hopeless about the future, according to Dr. Neo.

 “For Black people in particular, one of the symptoms that we don’t think about a lot is irritability and agitation.”

 “One of the things that I’ve seen and what has also been present in the research is that for Black people in particular, one of the symptoms that we don’t think about a lot is irritability and agitation,” Caraballo said.

-In his opinion, systematic inequalities are one reason irritability and agitation may be more prominent in Black people and people of colour with depression.
-Compared to those who don't have the same lived experiences as Black people and people of colour, these systematic inequalities can make Black people and people of colour more prone to anger, to fear, and to anxiety when dealing with structural issues "which can very much be exasperated to something like depression," Caraballo said.
+In his opinion, systematic inequalities are one reason irritability and agitation may be more prominent in Black people and people of color with depression.
+Compared to those who don’t have the same lived experiences as Black people and people of color, these systematic inequalities can make Black people and people of color more prone to anger, to fear, and to anxiety when dealing with structural issues “which can very much be exasperated to something like depression,” Caraballo said.

 Although someone may appear to be “good” or functional to the mainstream, like having a successful career and a lot of friends, Caraballo said the inability to enjoy things often exists in a “very nondisruptive way in someone’s day-to-day.”
 Examples of this are no longer participating in hobbies or doing things that used to make one feel happy such as hosting game night with friends.
 Dr. Neo added that people with high-functioning depression show up to commitments like work even if they feel burned out.